 Face Photograph Transmission Requirements

-8 lists the fields in ANSI/NIST-ITL that are mandatory for some or all of the SAP levels associated with still imagery.
-Note that this applies to images that are characterized as IMT=FACE.
+Table 8 lists the fields in ANSI/NIST-ITL that are mandatory for some or all of the SAP levels associated with still imagery.
+Note that this applies ONLY to images that are characterized as IMT=FACE.
 For IMT=FACE, it is highly recommended that the pose be F (full face frontal).
 In such case, Field 10.021 (POA) is not entered.

 Normally, the photographic image would be captured and later formatted into an ANSI/NIST-ITL transaction prior to relaying to another site.
 There is no need for an ANSI/NIST-ITL format to be generated by the image capture device.

-8
+Table 8

 Required ANSI/NIST-ITL Type-10 fields for face images